rohan-deshpande/trux/README.md

   }

   /**
-   * Assign a truxId to the component and attach it to the store.
+   * Assign a truxid to the component and connect it to the store.
    *
    */
   componentDidMount() {
-    this.truxId = 'Message';
+    this.truxid = 'Message';
-    this.props.model.attach(this);
+    this.props.model.connect(this);
   }

   /**
-   * Make sure to detach the component from the store when unmounting.
+   * Make sure to disconnect the component from the store when unmounting.
    *
    */
   componentDidUnmount() {
-    this.props.model.detach(this);
+    this.props.model.disconnect(this);
   }

   /**